formkit/docs-content/plugins/local-storage.md

 :PageToc

-Using the `createLocalStoragePlugin` function from `@formkit/addons` you can easily save unsubmitted user form inputs to localStorage which will be restored on page load.
-This is great for preventing data loss in the event a user's browser crashes or some other unforseen issue causes your application to reload before the user can submit their data.
+Using the `createLocalStoragePlugin` function from `@formkit/addons`, you can easily save unsubmitted user form inputs to localStorage which will be restored on page load.
+This is great for preventing data loss in the event a user's browser crashes, tab is closed, or other unforeseen issue causes your application to reload before the user can submit their data.

 ## Installation

-To install the localStorage plugin we need to import it from `@formkit/addons`, add it our FormKit config, and then enable the plugin on our target form.
+To install the localStorage plugin, we need to:

+1. import it from `@formkit/addons`.
+2. Add it to our FormKit config as a plugin.
+3. Add the `use-local-storage` prop to the target form.

-The `createLocalStoragePlugin` has two options you can configure.
+The `createLocalStoragePlugin` has two options you can configure:

-- `prefix`: The prefix assigned to your localStoarge key.
+- `prefix` - The prefix assigned to your localStorage key.
 Defaults to `formkit`.
-- `maxAge`: The time (in milliseconds) that the saved localStorage should be considered valid.
+- `maxAge` - The time (in milliseconds) that the saved localStorage should be considered valid.
 Defaults to 1 hour.

 ```js
 // formkit.config.js